 There is no feast of Thanksgiving in either the British national or church calendars, but it seems to me a good thing for any nation to set aside a day for the gratitude which is in truth the root of every other virtue.
-So on the eve of American Thanksgiving, I am re-posting here an Englishman’s act of thanksgiving.
+So on American Thanksgiving, I am re-posting here an Englishman’s act of thanksgiving.

 Thanksgiving starts with thanks for mere survival,